 People tend to think that animals show love by licking us.
 But is this really true?
 Is there another reason why they obsessively like to lick those around them?
 Dogs are better known for their wet, slobbering kisses, whilst a cat's lick is a completely different experience.
 Irrelevant of your cat's breed, all cats like to lick.

 Your cat's tongue is covered with tiny barbs that actually face backward in their mouths.
 These little barbs are what make the cat's tongue feel rough when licking you.

 Read on to find out other reasons why cats like to lick and why their tongues are rough.

 All owners of cats are far too familiar with stroking their cat scenario.
-After immediately stroking your cat you will have noticed that they groom themselves thoroughly afterward.
+They give a few strokes and then the cat immediately licks themselves.
 This behaviour is to help the cat remove your scent from their coat and return themselves back to their usual scent.
-The same is if your cat tries to lick you - they are wanting you to smell like them and therefore marking you theirs.

 Cats love to lick the hands of someone that has been sweating and their skin is salty.
 Of if they have been handling any kind of meat or fish, then your cat will not be able to resist a good lick!